tredfern/terminus/DESIGN.md

 ## Overview

-You are a character in a future space-faring universe.
+You are a character (or group) in a future space-faring universe.
 A sci-fi roguelike adventure game.
 Quests are story based and should be designed to integrate together.
 Where characters in the universe have motivations and endgame events are unfolding.